-Our Big Spells Mage deck list guide will go through the ins-and-outs of the potentially viable deck from the Kobolds and Catacombs Expansion!
+Our Big Spell Mage deck list guide is fully updated for the post-nerfs February 2018 meta of the Kobolds and Catacombs expansion!
 This guide will teach you how to mulligan, pilot, and substitute cards for this archetype!

 Introduction to Big Spell Mage

 Big Spell Mage is the spiritual successor to Control Mage.
 It is one of the purest control decks in Kobolds and Catacombs: seeking to remove the opponent’s threats throughout most of the game and then finally pushing forward with some big finishers.
 The central card of the archetype is Dragon's Fury, a powerful area-of-effect damage spell that is only effective when the deck is built around expensive spells.
 Early versions of Big Spell Mage experimented with tempo-based plays with Spiteful Summoner, but Dragon’s Fury directs the deck more towards pure control play.
 Currently, Big Spell Mage decks range from control decks with a number of powerful late-game win conditions to almost pure fatigue builds, sometimes even including N'Zoth, The Corruptor.
 This guide is written from the perspective of a control build, not a fatigue build.